Algarve-South-Portugal.com

 The Parque Natural da Ria Formosa

-The Parque Natural da Ria Formosa are the salt lagoons and tidal mudflats, between the Ilha de Tavira and the mainland.
+The Parque Natural da Ria Formosa encompasses the salt lagoons and tidal mudflats that stretch between the Ilha de Tavira and the mainland.

 Dining on Fine and Traditional Cuisines